marcandrews/docker-workshop-1-slides/src/content/05-conclusion.md

 - Containers are immutable
   - Kagen Air once took 3 days to onboard; with Docker: 30 minutes
   - Build order: SASS was being compiled after the application was built; so every time a developer was on-boarded, they encountered this error, but subsequent builds worked
+- Under what conditions would we not want to use Docker?